Ron Francis

-Ronald Michael Francis Jr. (born March 1, 1963) is a Canadian former professional ice hockey centre.
-He is the general manager of the Seattle Kraken that inaugurated its first season in 2021.
-Drafted fourth overall in the 1981 NHL Entry Draft, Francis played 23 seasons in the NHL for the Hartford Whalers, Pittsburgh Penguins, Carolina Hurricanes, and Toronto Maple Leafs.
+Ronald Michael Francis Jr. (born March 1, 1963) is a Canadian ice hockey sports executive and former player.
+He currently serves as the president of hockey operations for the Seattle Kraken.
+He spent most of his career as either a player or executive for the Hartford Whalers/Carolina Hurricanes organization, 23 years in total (sixteen as a player, seven as an executive).

+Drafted fourth overall in the 1981 NHL Entry Draft, Francis played 23 seasons in the NHL for the Hartford Whalers (1981–1991), Pittsburgh Penguins (1991–1998), Carolina Hurricanes (1998–2004), and Toronto Maple Leafs (2004).
 Upon retiring from professional ice hockey in 2004, Francis stood second all-time in career assists (1,249), behind only Wayne Gretzky; fifth in career points (1,798); third in games played (1,731); and 27th in career goals (549).

-In 2014, Francis was named as the general manager for the Hurricanes, replacing Jim Rutherford, who had been with the franchise ever since the team's move to Raleigh, North Carolina.
+In 2011, Francis was hired as the director of hockey operations for the Hurricanes.
+In 2014, he was promoted to general manager.
 Two years before, Francis had become a minority owner of the team as part of the five-man investor group, Playmakers Management.
-In March 2018, he was promoted to the president of hockey operations role.
-His Hurricanes contract was terminated on April 30, 2018.
+In March 2018, he was demoted from general manager to president of hockey operations, before being fired on April 30, 2018.
 On July 18, 2019, he was hired as the first general manager of the Seattle Kraken.

-In 2017, Francis was named one of the hundred greatest NHL players in history.
+In 2017, Francis was named one of the 100 Greatest NHL Players in the first 100 years of the league.